taker-project/taker_v0/README.md

 ## Specification

-Some initial work was [https://github.com/taker-project/taker-specs](in this repo).
+Some initial work was [in this repo](https://github.com/taker-project/taker-specs).
 The format will evolve from these docs.

 ## Work plan